CarlosBritoPerez/NeuralNetwork-for-Classification/Images/Validation/Masks/README.md

-## Directory for validation images of clothespins
+## Directory for validation images of masks